 Durability: TPO roofing is algae, bacteria, debris, and dirt resistant, making maintenance a minimal concern.
 It is resistant to chemicals and ultraviolet exposure, and when concerned with TPO roofing and hail, this flexible membrane is impact, puncture, and tear-resistant.

 Easy Install: Because TPO roofing is flexible and lightweight, installation is easy and fast, has fewer seams, and requires less labor, which reflects the lower cost of installation.

 Energy Efficient: TPO roofing is energy-efficient, part of why it has become attractive for residential property owners.
 The energy efficiency helps lower the cost to cool and heat the structure, which is better for the environment.
 The white reflective surface meets and exceeds the requirement for EPA’s energy star rating.
 The gray, tan, and white color choices are indexed with the Cool Roof Rating Council and keep the structure cooler in the summer.

 Does TPO shrink?

 No, this is one of the benefits it offers over PVC roofing, which will shrink over time and create problems with leaking.
-However, TPO roofing does stretch if exposed to high temperatures, though this is more of a problem for structures in the southern portions of the country, and not as much an issue in Maryland.
+However, TPO roofing does stretch if exposed to high temperatures, though this is more of a problem for structures in the southern portions of the country, and not as much an issue in Maryland and Delaware.
 The mixture of the two types of rubbers that TPO roofing is made from, ethylene-propylene and polypropylene, when heated up will stretch.
 That can lead to membrane cracking and leaks if the cracks are not addressed and repaired.